iROSA-lab/tiago_dual_pick_place/README.md

 This command starts both the Pick & Place server and client.

 ### Picking
-The Pick & Place pipeline requires an object the planning scene to work with.
+The Pick & Place pipeline requires an object in the planning scene to work with.
 There are two ways to pick: Either by specifing the name of the object in the scene or by specifying the grasp pose.

 #### Picking object by name